isomerpages/ura-lkywcp/pages/special-mentions/2024-wellington.md

 #### **Novel approaches designed to fulfil strategic aims**

-Wellington's ecological projects, notably Zealandia, have produced substantial research and knowledge, prompting the city to share this expertise globally as the patent on its fence design expires.
-Predator Free Wellington prioritises public education, disseminating information through instructional guidebooks to enhance community involvement.
+Wellington's ecological projects, notably Zealandia, have produced a wealth of research and knowledge, prompting the city to share its expertise globally as the patent on its fence design expires.
+Meanwhile, Predator Free Wellington prioritises public education, disseminating information through instructional guidebooks to enhance awareness within the community.
+This concerted effort not only empowers residents with the tools to participate actively in predator control but also strengthen community bonds, enhancing the effectiveness and sustainability of conservation efforts.

-In addressing housing and transport challenges, Wellington established the independent housing trust **<mark>Te Toi Mahana</mark>**, reducing rents for social housing residents through government subsidies.
-The city's car-lite vision, part of **<mark>Let's Get Wellington Moving initiative</mark>**, aims to combat climate change and population growth at various levels – local, regional, and national.

-Wellington’s success story in ecological restoration should serve as an inspiration for communities and cities worldwide, demonstrating that urban development and nature conservation can co-exist, is enriching, and is sustainable.
-Due to its rich natural assets and mountainous terrain, the city must overcome the challenge of competing land uses to ensure adequate and affordable housing for its people.
-Together with its other ongoing and upcoming projects, such as waterfront rejuvenation and street enhancement work, the city is seeking to further enhance its liveability and vibrancy. **<font color="#967942">O</font>**
+Wellington’s success story in ecological restoration will serve as an inspiration for communities and cities worldwide, demonstrating that urban development and nature conservation can co-exist, is enriching and sustainable.
+Its other ongoing and upcoming projects, such as waterfront rejuvenation and street enhancement work, will help the city further enhance its liveability and vibrancy. **<font color="#967942">O</font>**

 ---